Deep-06/worldref/README.md

 - Implemented two buttons in the card component.
 - "Add to Cart" button: Cart page is only accessible to authenticated users.
 - "Check Details" button: Details page is only accessible to authenticated users.
-- If a non-authenticated user tries to access these buttons, redirect to the login page.
+- Button is disabled for non-authenticated user.
 <img src='./worldref/public/product.png'/>

 ### Home Page